 There are many reasons why using mediation to help resolve family conflict situations can be beneficial and some of these are given below:

 The Mediator is not someone the family knows, nor will they have an ongoing relationship with them beyond the mediation process.
 Mediation is a 'step-in-step-out' process that provides a temporary 'bubble' in which those involved can have a constructive, even if challenging, discussion.
 The Mediator is present to support that discussion in being effective and creative, not to give advice or to take over and 'assess, diagnose and prescribe' an answer to the situation.

 Family Conflict Mediation is a process where the outcome created is down to the participants themselves, no-one else.
 It may lead to an 'agreement' of some kind but often the outcome has simply been that the people involved have gained a better understanding of each other's point of view and feel less upset by it, and they have also felt listened to by the other person(s) who attend.
 Whether via an agreement or simply better mutual understanding they then have ideas for better ways of doing things in their family relationship in the future.

-If a family situation is referred by an agency such as a family support worker or other social worker, or a GP they will understand that the Mediator will not be reporting back to them what is discussed or what the outcome is as the Mediator will say that they can ask the participants themselves for this information.
-In this way, their decisions about what they share about their meeting and what the outcomes are, are respected as being down to them and no one else.
-They may still decide to tell the referrer but the decision is there and no-one else's.
+If a family situation is referred by an agency such as a family support worker or other social worker, or a GP they will understand that the Mediator will not be reporting back to them what is discussed or what the outcome is as the Mediator will remind them that they can ask the participants themselves for this information.
+In this way, participants' decisions about what they share about their meeting and what the outcomes are, are respected as being down to them and no one else.
+They may still decide to tell the referrer but the decision is theirs and no-one else's.